 Access to education for asylum-seeking children is provided explicitly in national legislation without an age limit.
 The provision not only guarantees full access to free of charge education in regular schools, but also to vocational training under the rules and conditions applicable to Bulgarian children.

-In practice there are some obstacles related to the methodology used to identify the particular school grade that the child should be directed to, but this problem should be solved by the appointment of special commissions by the Educational Inspectorate with the Ministry of Education and Science.
+In practice, there are some obstacles related to the methodology used to identify the school grade the child should be directed to, but this problem should be solved by the appointment of special commissions by the Educational Inspectorate with the Ministry of Education and Science.
 The increasing number of applicant children prompted more focus on their education.
 Overall 229 applicant children started the school year in Bulgaria, including – for the first time – 7 first-graders.
 SAR organised the daily commute to and from the school with civil society organisations stepped in to support children with preparatory and catch-up classes.

 Asylum-seeking children with special needs do not enjoy alternative arrangements other than those provided for Bulgarian children.

 Moreover, asylum-seeking children may be detained in closed reception centres or facilities following the detention of their parents.
 This could deprive children of their right to education as accommodation in closed centres would effectively prevent them from accessing education, unless arrangements are put in place to secure their transportation to the public schools.
 No practice is yet applied in this respect.

 Adult refugees and asylum seekers have the right to access vocational training.
 Practical obstacles may be encountered by asylum seekers in relation to access to universities as they have difficulties to provide proof regarding diplomas already acquired in their respective countries of origin.
 This is due to a lack of relevant information on diplomas.
 The academic autonomy of Bulgarian universities largely prevented the adoption of common government rules that would allow facilitated access for beneficiaries of international protection, taking into account their special circumstances and limited possibility to obtain official documents from their countries of origin.